-Jonathan Fiebach, SVP, Head of Cross Asset Management, Head of Fixed Income, has served the Fund as its Portfolio Manager since February 2019.
+Jonathan Fiebach, SVP, Head of Cross Asset Management, Head of Fixed Income, is a member of the Adviser's investment committee and has served the Fund as its Portfolio Manager since February 2019.

 Robert S. Bennett, Jr., is a Senior Portfolio Manager and member of the Adviser's investment committee.
 He has served the Fund as Portfolio Manager since February 2019.